jag75auau/RGBling/README.md

 # RGBling

-## RGBling is a set of commandline utilities for controlling the WS2812B Addressable RGB LEDs for Linux and Windows.
+## RGBling is a set of commandline utilities for controlling the WS2812B Addressable RGB LEDs for Linux and Windows with 11 lighting effects for 1 LED strip.
 It is a fork from https://gitlab.com/gabmus/ardhue_core but designed to work with commandline utilities instead.
 The Arduino waits upon recieving echo'ed commands from the PC.